-Are you aware that the planet’s freshwater supply is dwindling and it is predicted by 2025 that two-thirds of the planet will run short of fresh drinking water?
-Or that currently two-fifths of the world’s population lack access to properly sanitized water?
-Water scarcity is becoming an increasing problem for the planet.
-By changing our relationship with how we use water, we can guarantee the basic water needs of people can be maintained for generations to come.
+The planet’s freshwater supply is dwindling, and it is predicted that by 2025 – two-thirds of the planet will run short of fresh drinking water.
+And currently, two-fifths of the world’s population lack access to properly sanitized water.
+Water scarcity is becoming an increasing problem for our planet.
+By changing our relationship with how we use water, we can guarantee that our basic needs can be maintained for generations to come.

 Where is all the Water?

-Of the 75% of the planet that is covered with water, 97% of that water is located in the oceans, leaving a mere 3% as freshwater.
-Of the 3% freshwater found on the planet less than 20% of it is accessible for consumption.
-With current environmental changes, record high droughts and over consumption by humans, water is becoming scarce in many regions of the world.
+Although 75% of the planet is covered with water, 97% of this is located in the oceans – leaving a mere 3% as fresh water.
+And of the 3% fresh water found on the planet – less than 20% of this is accessible for consumption.
+With current environmental changes, record high droughts and over-consumption by humans – water is becoming scarce in many regions of the world.
 Reducing our water footprint is essential to conserving this finite resource.

 Facts About Water: